-- In the original script drafts for the first Back to the Future, the time machine (then conceptualized as a refrigerator) was powered by Coca-Cola, not the Flux Capacitor.
-This plays on the secrecy of the Coke formula.
+- In the original script drafts for the first Back to the Future, the time machine's Flux Capacitor was powered by Coca-Cola, in a shout-out to the secrecy of Coca-Cola's formula.

 - When trying to provide a cliche name for the chain diner in Ghost World Terry Zwigoff and Daniel Clowes had to go through a couple dozen possibilities before they found one not currently in use by a real restaurant.

-- In The Hobbit Gandalf mentions two Blue Wizards, but adds that he forgot their names.
-This is a clever cop-out of a potential lawsuit, as their names were mentioned by J. R. R. Tolkien, in the books which Warner Brothers has no legal right to use.
+- In The Hobbit: An Unexpected Journey Gandalf mentions two Blue Wizards, but adds that he forgot their names.
+This is a clever cop-out of a potential lawsuit, as their names were mentioned in Unfinished Tales, a book which Warner Brothers has no legal right to use.

 - Michael McGarrity's Hermit's Peak had a fake company with a name that had been researched as unused... then it turned out to be used.
 A second printing changed the name.